o3de/o3de.org/content/docs/user-guide/deadlink.md

 title: Deadlink
 ---

 Hello, you've reched a dead link in the documentation.
 Sorry for the inconvenience!
-We've retired an old page from Lumberyard 1.x and haven't come up with a suitable replacement for Open 3D Engine yet.
+We've retired an old page from O3DE 1.x and haven't come up with a suitable replacement for Open 3D Engine yet.
 In order to get this resolved, please file a [GitHub Issue](https://github.com/o3de/o3de.org/issues).
 Make sure you: